 How much is the home office tax deduction?

 The home office deduction is the business percentage of your total expenses for your home including rent or mortgage interest and taxes, utilities, and maintenance as well as any expenses for the home that are specific to the home office area.
 Each home office is specific to the taxpayer and their business meaning the actual amount of the deduction will vary based on the specific circumstances.

 How to calculate home office deductions using the traditional method

-To use the traditional method to calculate to the home office deduction, you must keep track of the total square footage of your house and your office space.
+To use the traditional method to calculate the home office deduction, you must first determine the percentage of the total square footage of your house used for your office space.
 You can deduct the business percentage of your mortgage interest and property taxes or rent, the business percentage of your utilities (if electricity or gas were used to heat or cool the house), homeowner’s insurance, home owner’s association dues, and any casualty or theft loss deduction.
-You can also deduct the business percentage of any repairs or maintenance done on the whole home.
-In addition, you can claim the total costs of any repairs or maintenance done only to the office space.
-If you own the home, you will also be eligible for depreciation on the home.
+You can also deduct the business percentage of any repairs or maintenance performed on the whole home.
+In addition, you can claim the total costs of any repairs or maintenance performed only to the office space.
+If you own the home, you may also be eligible for depreciation on the home.
 Report your Home Office deduction on Form 8829, Expenses for Business Use of Your Home.
-Any amount of deduction greater than the total income for the year may be carried forward and applied each future year the traditional method is used.
+Any amount of the allowable deduction greater than the total income for the year may be carried forward and applied in each future year the traditional method is used.

 How to calculate standard home office deductions using the simplified method